claper87/AppCon22/Search Request/Demo Scripts/1-Intro.md

 * Are you searching for Sales Orders?
 * What are you searching for?

-To answer this question we will need to wrap the Search Request inside a Service.
+To answer this question we will need to wrap the Search Request inside a Service. **A Service Class** knows how to execute actions given an object wrapper or a search request instance.